sukhmanm/amazon-freertos/.github/ISSUE_TEMPLATE/general_inquiry.md

 ---

 **Briefly summarize the issue being raised**

 Please describe the topic requiring attention in this issue, as well some background on its current status.

 **Describe the intended outcome**

-Identify the result desired from upcoming discussion and eventual resolution of this issue.
+Identify the desired result of upcoming discussion and eventual resolution of this issue.

 **System information**
 - Hardware board: [ ... ]